-Mindfulness brings a peace to the negative emotions and thoughts so that you’ll be aware of them, but they won’t control you.
+Mindfulness brings a feeling of peace to the negative emotions and thoughts so that you’ll be aware of them, but they won’t control you.

 Mindfulness will allow you to keep order in your thoughts and emotions even when everything around you is in crisis.
 Being mindful will help to give you space to be able to keep yourself at peace.